dre0dru/Atomic/Docs/BestPractices/EntitySystem.md

 - `EntityView<IUnitEntity>` — the link between entity logic and Unity GameObject.
 - `EntityViewCatalog<IUnitEntity, UnitView>` — a centralized registry of available views.
-- `EntityViewPool<IUnitEntity, UnitView>` — a reusable object pool for efficient memory use.
+- `EntityViewPool<string, IUnitEntity, UnitView>` — a reusable object pool for efficient memory use.
+- `EntityCollectionView<string, IUnitEntity, UnitView>` — a dynamic collection of active views.
-- `EntityCollectionView<IUnitEntity, UnitView>` — a dynamic collection syncing the world and visuals.
+- `EntityWorldView<string, IUnitEntity, UnitView>` — automatic synchronization between the entity world and its visuals.

 you create a **powerful and modular visualization system** that: